greg-randall/Face-Processor/README.md

 # Face Processor

-**Turn any headshot into a perfectly aligned, professional portrait in seconds.**
+**Easily align and standardize your headshots in seconds.**

 ## Why Face Processor?

-Ever struggled with inconsistent headshots for your team page, dating profile, or portfolio?
-Face Processor automatically detects faces and creates perfectly aligned, consistently sized portraits - even intelligently adding background to photos that are too tightly cropped.
-No more manual cropping or expensive photo editing.
+If you’ve ever struggled with a batch of headshots that need to look consistent Face Processor can help.
+It automatically detects faces and aligns them to a consistent size, positioning, and aspect ratio.
+It even handles those photos that are too tightly cropped, filling in the background seamlessly.

 ## See It In Action